Commercial Lawn Irrigation Rules

 The District has previously identified non-functional turf as a key area of opportunity where greater water savings can be achieved to preserve the District’s supplies for other more beneficial uses.

-If not lawn, what recommended water-efficient landscape alternatives should I consider?
+What recommended water-efficient landscape alternatives should I consider?